-Apart of the biennial Particle Data Group Editions (see e.g. the most recent one of Ref. \cite{ParticleDataGroup:2024cfk}), there are the number of the detailed reviews, devoted to the analysis of the extractions of $\alpha_s$ from previous, existing and planned high energy physics experiments \cite{Deur:2016tte, Salam:2017qdl,Pich:2020gzz,dEnterria:2022hzv} .
+In addition to the biennial Particle Data Group Editions (see e.g. the most recent one of Ref. \cite{ParticleDataGroup:2024cfk}), there are a number of detailed reviews devoted to the analysis of extractions of $\alpha_s$ from previous, existing and planned high energy physics experiments \cite{Deur:2016tte, Salam:2017qdl,Pich:2020gzz,dEnterria:2022hzv} .
 However , in these detailed considerations there are no discussions of the status of the extractions of $\alpha_s$ from the R ratio experimental data.
-In what follows we will feel in this gap and will concentrate on the definite comments of this topic.
+In what follows, we will fill in this gap and will concentrate on the definite comments of this topic.

-The first theoretically based detailed QCD related study was done in Ref. \cite{DeRujula:1976edq}, where it was demonstrated that taking into account the {\bf positive leading order (LO) $\alpha_s$ } correcting effects, determined independently in Ref. \cite{Zee:1973sr} and in Ref. \cite{Appelquist:1973uz}, are really important for demonstration of the realization of the QCD asymptotic freedom property in the analysis of the concrete experimental data, obtained by SLAC based SPEAR $e^+e^-$-collider in the energy region between 2 to 5 GeV and from 5 to 7.8 GeV.
+The first theoretically based detailed QCD study was performed in Ref. \cite{DeRujula:1976edq}, where it was demonstrated that taking into account the positive leading order (LO) $\alpha_s$ correcting effects, determined independently in Refs. \cite{Zee:1973sr}, \cite{Appelquist:1973uz}, are really important for demonstration of the realization of the QCD asymptotic freedom property in the analysis of the concrete experimental data obtained at SLAC based SPEAR $e^+e^-$-collider in the energy region between 2 to 5 GeV and from 5 to 7.8 GeV.

-This LO QCD correction was also used in the performed in Ref.\cite{Eidelman:1978xy} QCD sum rules analysis of Novosibirsk VEPP-2, Orsay ADONE and Frascati DCI machines data below the 2 GeV energy region and turned out to be important for finding the correlation between the values of $\alpha_s$ and the non-perturbative parameters , describing the effects condensation of colored gluon and quark fields at rather low energies.
+This LO QCD correction was also used in the QCD sum rules analysis of the data of Novosibirsk VEPP-2, Orsay ADONE and Frascati DCI machines below the 2 GeV energy region , carried out in Ref.\cite{Eidelman:1978xy}.
+It turned out to be important for finding the correlation between the values of $\alpha_s$ and the non-perturbative parameters, describing the effects of condensation of colored gluon and quark fields in the QCD vacuum at rather low energies.